cryostatio/cryostat-web/README.md

-# ContainerJmcWeb
+# ContainerJFRWeb

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.8.

 ## Development server

-Run a `container-jmc` instance with WebSocket communication enabled, listening on port 9090.
+Run a `container-jfr` instance with WebSocket communication enabled, listening on port 9090.
 For example,

-`docker run --name container-jmc --hostname jmx-client -d --rm -p 9090:9090 -p 9091:9091 andrewazores/container-jmx-client`
+`docker run --name container-jfr --hostname container-jfr -d --rm -p 9090:9090 -p 9091:9091 quay.io/rh-jmc-team/container-jfr`

 will run a suitable instance using Docker.